Joozt/KiepRover/README.md

 - Turn other LEDs on/off with D and C
 - Automatically connects to CloudRover wifi access point (running inside the car)
 - Show battery level and wifi range level

+Research & reverse engineering information can be found [here](Research/)

 ![CloudRover](CloudRover.jpg "CloudRover")